wehlutyk/thesis/content/4-discussion.md

 Indeed, Relevance Theory and Cultural Attraction Theory, along with our own experimental approach to their questions, mostly rely on a computational metaphor for the description of cognition: the mind is taken to be like a computer, that is an information-processing device which continuously receives stimuli, updates an internal representation of the world based on what it perceives, and acts based on its current representation and predictions given current stimuli.
 The human brain is our implementation of such an information-processing device.
-The approach we are interested in here is part of a range of approaches that question the utility of conceiving the mind as such an information-procssing system, ^[These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
+The approach we are interested in here is part of a range of approaches that question the utility of conceiving the mind as such an information-processing system, ^[These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
 ]
 and explore the extent to which parts of (or all) the metaphor can be relaxed or replaced by other paradigms [see @chemero_after_2008 for a review of the options available in the debate, and the fields corresponding to each choice].
-In this area, the enactive approach has the advantage of being extremely consistent in its rejection of the computational paradigm and of the idea that cognitive systems represent their environment, and is to our knowledge the only contender that has started developing a non-computational approach to language itself.
+In this area, the enactive approach has the advantage of being extremely consistent in its rejection of the computational paradigm and of the idea that cognitive systems represent their environment, and is to our knowledge the only contender that has started developing a detailed non-computational approach to language itself.
-As we will see, instead of a computational paradigm the enactive approach proposes to base cognition on the dynamical coupling of organisms with their environment and with each other.
+As we will see, instead of a computational paradigm, the Enactive approach proposes to base cognition on the dynamical coupling of organisms with their environment and with each other.
-Compared to Relevance Theory it can be located at the opposite end of the computational spectrum and starts from a different initial level of description, but is nonetheless concerned with questions common with RT.
+Compared to Relevance Theory, it is located at the other end of the computational spectrum, and uses a simpler initial level of description.
-In particular, both aim to reach complete and plausible explanations of language and meaning.
+Nonetheless, it is concerned with questions common with RT: both aim to reach complete and plausible explanations of language and meaning.
-As @chemero_after_2008 argue however, the two are not necessarily opposed, and could be usefully combined to form complementary explanations.
+As @chemero_after_2008 argue however, these two types of approaches are not necessarily opposed, and could be usefully combined to form complementary explanations.
 Our goal here is to present the basic tenets of the enactive approach and show how, by starting with a different metaphor, it faces an orthogonal set of problems compared to RT.
 In particular, the notion of meaning it develops seems more endogenous than that of RT (among other things, by being non-representational, it does not face the hard problem of content), but is currently much more low-level and not yet usable to fully comprehend actual linguistic interactions.
-What the theory currently provides can be seen as the explanation of preliminary steps common to language and less structured interaction, eventually to grow into a full theory of linguistic interactions (or, in enactive terms, "enlanguaged" interactions).
+What the theory currently provides can be seen as the explanation of preliminary steps common to language and less structured interactions, eventually to grow into a full theory of linguistic interactions (or, in enactive terms, "enlanguaged" interactions).

 The first concrete articulation of this approach in cognitive science is usually attributed to @varela_embodied_1991 who develop a view of cognition based on Merleau-Ponty's phenomenology.
 They propose to look at mind, cognition and meaning as fundamentally embodied and situated processes in which self-organisation plays a central role.